Skip to content

 Wooree Miya provides the following services and activities:

-Wooree Miya is located centrally in Perth, Western Australia, and is available for admissions 24 hours per day, seven days a week.
+Wooree Miya is available for admissions 24 hours per day, seven days a week.
 Wooree Miya covers the metropolitan area, is Aboriginal managed and controlled and predominantly targets Aboriginal women, however, other women in crisis can access this service.

 Abstract adapted from the Aboriginal Alcohol and Drug Service